MERKLE

 100%

-Analytics & CDP powered by event-driven data layer
+Analytics & CDP powered by unified event-driven data layer

-Address growing technical debt across the analytics ecosystem, establish consistent and reliable data across platforms, and strengthen the organization's ability to deliver personalized, data-driven experiences at scale.
+Address growing technical debt, establish consistent and reliable data across platforms, and strengthen the ability to deliver personalized, data-driven experiences at scale.

-Implemented Adobe Web SDK and established a centralized, event-driven data layer to standardize how user interactions and business events are captured across digital experiences.
-Analytics tags, marketing pixels, and real-time CDP all redeployed to consume data directly from this unified data layer enabling immediate data ingestion, profile enrichment, and activation across channels.
+• Implemented Adobe Web SDK and established a centralized, event-driven data layer · analytics tags, marketing pixels, and real-time CDP all consuming from one unified source

 National B2B Telecommunications